 Still on the front side, but a bit to the right, there’s an SD 3.0 UHS-I card reader which supports speeds up to 104 MBps.
 I didn’t have the fastest micro-SD card around, just an 8GB Hama microSD HC class 10 which, when connected directly to my Lenovo laptop, it delivered an average reading speed of 58 MBps and an average writing speed of 19 MBps.
 When connected through the docking station, I got the same performance in both the reading and writing speed test.
 Considering that the MacBook Pro lacks a card reader (other ultrabooks, such as the Dell XPS and the HP Spectre do have it), this addition is going to be extremely useful especially if you’re a photographer or if you’re shooting videos on a daily basis.
 Further to the right, the SD5300T has a single audio port where you can connect headphones with integrated microphone (unlike the SD5200T, which had the headphone and the microphone port separated).
 On the left side of the dock, the manufacturer has added a Kensington Security Slot and a smaller Nano Security Slot.

 I recently acquired a Samsung X5 Thunderbolt 3 SSD (500GB), so I decided to test its performance when connected directly to the MacBook Pro and when connected through the Kensington SD5300T.
-In the first case, using the BlackMagic Disk Speed Test tool, it measured an average writing speed of 2,150 MBps and an average reading speed of 2,390 MBps (both the writing and the reading speed are on par with what was advertised).
-After putting the Kensington SD5300T in between the MacBook Pro and the Samsung X5, I measured an average writing speed of 2,070 MBps, while the reading speed was 2,370 MBps.
+In the first case, using the BlackMagic Disk Speed Test tool, it measured an average writing speed of 1,701 MBps and an average reading speed of 2,390 MBps (the reading speed is on par with what was advertised, but the writing speed is a bit off – but it has nothing to do with Kensington, since these numbers are from the direct connection to the computer).
+After putting the Kensington SD5300T in between the MacBook Pro and the Samsung X5, I measured an average writing speed of 1,654 MBps, while the reading speed was 2,370 MBps.
 As you can see, neither the reading, nor the writing speed was affected in a significant way when connected to the Kensington SD5300T, having a very slight drop, which is to be expected when using a docking station.

 Since not all your devices will use the Thunderbolt 3 standard, I decided to format a SanDisk Extreme external SSD (250GB) and run the BlackMagic benchmark.
 This way, when connected directly to the MacBook Pro, I measured an average of 513 MBps on the reading test and an average of 485 MBps on the writing speed; after I put the Kensington SD5300T in the middle, I measured an average reading speed of 503 MBps and an average writing speed of 467 MBps.
 Once again, there is a very small difference between the direct connection and when using the docking station.